“The opposite of poverty is not wealth, the opposite of poverty is enough” (Dr. Wess Stafford).

 Written before many famous existentialist writers put their pens to paper, including Kafka and Camus, this short novel by Knut Hamsun is a convincing portrayal of one man trying to find his way and survive in a big city.
 Having no money, the unnamed narrator’s hunger and lack of shelter are palpable in the story as he also faces other hardship and absurdities of life.
 Very much an introspective novel, Hunger focuses on such themes as loneliness and oppression of the human spirit.
 Continue reading “May 2019 Wrap-Up”→

-I am progressing splendidly with my “Appalachian States” Reading Challenge, and this review is another addition to cover the state of North Carolina.
-Will at Coot’s Reviews suggested that I read Serena by Ron Rash for my challenge, and both H.P from Hillbilly Highwaysand Emma at Book Around the Corner also recommended that I read Rash’s work, so thank you!
-Especially since Serena pleasantly surprised me.
+Will at Coot’s Reviews suggested that I read Serena by Ron Rash for my Appalachia Reading Challenge, and both H.P from Hillbilly Highwaysand Emma at Book Around the Corner also recommended that I read Rash’s work, so thank you!
+Serena pleasantly surprised me.
 This novel tells the story of a newly-wed couple the Pembertons who arrive to a logging community high up in North Carolina Mountains to take over a timber business there.
 Every worker at the camp is awed by Mrs Serena Pemberton, a woman so strong-willed and determined she can match any man’s will power or shrewdness.
 Masterfully-executed and beautifully-written, Serena evokes vividly both the beauty of North Carolina’s landscape and horrors involved in the business of cutting trees to make profit.
 Ron Rash even packs in the novel “slow-burn” suspense since Mr Pemberton’s past actions give rise to unforeseen consequences, and, as the couple arrive to North Carolina, with them also descends upon the village something disturbing and sinister.

 Fried Green Tomatoes at the Whistle Stop Café – ★★★★